Parallel random LiDAR with spatial multiplexing of a many-mode laser: Spatial multiplexing

 To measure intensity fluctuations at different spatial locations simultaneously, we divide the output laser beam using a 50/50 beamsplitter and place two amplified InGaAs photodetectors (Newport, 818-BB-30A, 1.5 GHz bandwidth) at each arm.
 The two arms have an identical length so that the two photodetectors simultaneously measure the intensity fluctuations at different locations of the output beam.
 By varying the transverse positions of the two photodetectors, we obtain two time traces with different separations across the beam.
 Figure~\ref{fig3}(b) shows temporal fluctuations of emission intensity at two locations with a transverse distance of 1 mm, denoted as $\alpha$ and $\beta$.
 The distinct time traces can be used as independent probes for parallel LiDAR.

 To find how close two spatial channels can be, we characterize the spatial correlation of intensity fluctuations.
 For two transverse positions $(x,y)$ and $(x+ \Delta x, y+ \Delta y)$, the cross-correlation of intensity fluctuations is given by $C_s(\Delta x, \Delta y; \Delta t) = \langle I(x, y, t) \, I(x+ \Delta x, y+ \Delta y, t+\Delta t) \rangle_{t}$.
 Experimentally, one photodetector is fixed in space, as the other one is scanned laterally across the output beam.
-For every offset $(\Delta x, \Delta y)$, the maximal magnitude of $|C_s(\Delta x, \Delta y; \Delta t)|$ among all time delay $\Delta t$ is plotted in Fig.\ref{fig3}(c).
+For every offset $(\Delta x, \Delta y)$, the maximal magnitude of $|C_s(\Delta x, \Delta y; \Delta t)|$ among all time delay $\Delta t$ is plotted in Fig.~\ref{fig3}(c).
 The maximal cross-correlation has the largest value when the lateral positions of two photodetectors coincide ($\Delta x = \Delta y = 0$).
 With increasing offset in the lateral position, the time traces become different, and the maximal correlation drops rapidly.
 Eventually, at a large offset, the maximal cross-correlation levels off to a constant value.
 We attribute this residual correlation to the finite number of beat notes in the RF spectrum.

 The width of maximal cross-correlation sets the lateral width of a spatial channel of parallel LiDAR.
 Figure~\ref{fig3}(d) shows the azimuthally averaged maximal cross-correlation as a function of radial distance $\Delta r = [(\Delta x)^2 + (\Delta y)^2]^{1/2}$.
-The curve is fit by a Gaussian function with a constant background.
-The correlation width $\Delta r_c$, given by the FWHM of the fitted curve, is 0.3 mm.
-It dictates the spacing of spatial channels to have uncorrelated intensity fluctuations.
-We set the channel spacing to be twice of maximal correlation width, which yields 0.6 mm.
+Each curve is fit by a Gaussian function with a constant background.
+The three curves represent the cross-correlations measured at different locations across the beam: at the center ($x = 0$ mm, $y = 0$), at the effective beam radius ($x = 5$ mm, $y = 0$), and near the beam edge ($x = 7$ mm, $y = 0$).
+The peak value of correlation at $\Delta r = 0$ decreases from the beam center to the edge, as the emission intensity gets weaker and the signal-to-noise ratio (SNR) becomes lower (10 dB, 4.5 dB, 2.3 dB for $x$ = 0, 5, 7 mm, respectively).
+To find the correlation width, we normalize the correlation functions in the inset of Fig.~\ref{fig3}(d).
+The half-width-at-half-maximum (HWHM) increases from 0.15 mm at the beam center to 0.18 mm near the edge.
+The channel width $\Delta r_c$, defined as twice the HWHM, varies from 0.3 mm to 0.36 mm across the beam.
+To have spatial channels with uncorrelated intensity fluctuations, we set the channel spacing to 0.6 mm.
 Given the effective beam diameter of 9.8 mm [Fig.~\ref{fig3}(a)], the output beam of our single laser will provide approximately 300 independent spatial channels for parallel LiDAR.